SamyukthaKapoor/SamyukthaKapoor/README.md

 - 💡 Dedicated to using data analytics to support sustainable energy initiatives and climate tech innovation
 - 🎯 Skilled in **SQL**, **Python**, **PowerBI**, **Tableau**, and **data visualization**
 - ☕ When not crunching numbers, you'll find me perfecting my coffee station or baking something delicious
-- 🎵 Background music while coding: Lana Del Rey
+- 🎵 Background music while coding: Lana Del Rey or Artic Monkeys for sure

 ## 💼 Professional Experience